ierusalim/github-repo-walk/README.md

 # github-repo-walk

-Very simple class for download repository from GitHub.
+Simple class for download repository from GitHub.

 _It is not wrapper for "git"_.